music-suite/music-suite/docs/src/User-Guide.md

 ## Patterns

 A [Pattern][ref-Pattern] can be throught of as a generalization of a *rhythm* or *beat*.
-They are similar to scores, but are infinite.
-Each pattern is created by repeating a number of layers.
-Every pattern will eventually repeat (though he repeating duration may be very long).
+They are similar to scores, but are meant to be repeated indefinately.
+A pattern can contain a number of *layers*, all of which are also repeating.
+Each layer may have a different *duration* and *phase*.

+The repeating frequency of a pattern may be very short or very long.

 ### Creating patterns

-The basic way of buildings patterns are [newPattern][ref-newPattern] and [rhythmPattern][ref-rhythmPattern].
+The basic way of buildings patterns are [Pattern.line][ref-newPattern] and [Pattern.rhythm][ref-rhythmPattern].

-TODO example

 ### Composing patterns